- Service Aims and Objectives

 In 2011/12 the department dealt with 79 complaints about food or hygiene matters.
 During the 2012/13 year that rose to 101.
 In 2013/14 there were 80.
 2014/15 figures remained at similar levels coming in at 81.
 For the forthcoming year, if the number of contacts received remains within these levels, it is anticipated that about 160 hours (0.1 FTE) of Officer time may be required to deal with food complaints.

 Bassetlaw District Council fully supports and endorses the Primary Authority Principle.
 The Council acts as the originating authority for eleven medium to large manufacturing premises.
 We currently are also Primary Authority to Wilkinson’s in relation to food safety matters in all their stores.
 We will carry out regulatory visits of any premises that have formed a Primary Authority Partnership with a Local Authority in accordance with the Primary Authority Scheme.

-The Council is committed to responding positively to enforcing authority enquiries and will endeavor to provide such authorities with sufficient information and help to enable them to make appropriate enforcement decisions.
+The Council is committed to responding positively to enforcing authority enquiries and will endeavour to provide such authorities with sufficient information and help to enable them to make appropriate enforcement decisions.
 This may include inspecting a food premises in order to carry out on-site investigations where it is felt that this course of action is necessary or appropriate.

 There can be are large variation from year to year as to the time and resources needed for these activities.
 It is estimated that these activities may result in a time allocation need of around 80 hours (FTE 0.05)